lablab-ai/archived-tutorials/README.md

 6. After you create a PR we will check the tutorial content and merge it if everything is fine.

 Finally, visit our GitHub repo and add AI tutorials here, get inspiration from the existing pages when creating your own: [https://github.com/lablab-ai/tutorials](https://github.com/lablab-ai/tutorials).

+## How to add page?

+1. Write it!
+2. Create two pull requests:
+    - to `tutorials` branch - thanks to that our internal system will be able to check if your files contains plagiarism/AI generated content (required)
+    - to `main` branch